 Download the free iNaturalist app to your mobile device, available for both Android and iPhone.
 You will have to create a free profile to begin.
 You will be able to take photos of plants and insects and get suggestions on what species they may be.

 Tree Identification tools will help you find the species of tree which will help you find information on how to properly care for it.

 The exotic and invasive tree of heaven (Ailanthus alsima) is the preferred host of the invasive insect pest, spotted lanternfly (Lycorma delicatula).
 Fairfax County urban foresters want your help to locate and report observations of the invasive tree of heaven.

 Become a first detector in the fight against spotted lanternfly!
-The Mid-Atlantic Early Detection Network (MAEDN) is a mobile application used to report invasive species.
+The Early Detection and Distribution Mapping System (EDDMapS) is used to report invasive species.
 Tree of heaven location reports can be made directly in the app.
 Download the brochure to learn in details.